automaate/harmony_gfx_apps_sam_d5x_e5x/apps/legato_showcase/firmware/legato_sc_e54_cu_cpro_parallel.X/readme.md

 Touching (X) closes the Help Screen and returns to the Home Screen.

 The List Wheel Widget Demo Screen shows an example on how the list wheel widget can be used to provide UI controls for changing the time.
-The list wheel widget supports momentum where the user can �flick� on the widget to quickly go through the list.
+The list wheel widget supports momentum where the user can **flick** on the widget to quickly go through the list.

 <img src="../../../../docs/html/legato_sc_e54_cult_xpro_parallel-run3.png" />